Electronic Transcript Ordering

 - Online Orders (Former Students) – Former students without an active Student Self-Service login can also submit an electronic request.
-UIS has retained Credentials Inc. to accept orders over the Internet.
-If you are uncomfortable placing an order over the Internet, you can call Credentials Inc. at (847) 716-3005 to submit your transcript request.
-There is an additional operator surcharge for placing orders over the telephone.
+UIS has retained Parchment to accept orders over the Internet.
 Payment must be entered at the time the request is submitted using an American Express, Visa, Discover, or MasterCard credit card.

-UIS has appointed Credentials Inc. as the designated agent for processing and sending official electronic transcripts on our behalf.
-The PDF transcript that is produced using this service contains the identical information as a paper transcript and can be certified as unaltered by uploading th file to the company’s website.
-Credentials Inc. has also been granted the authority to respond to any inquiries regarding the transactions.
+UIS has appointed Parchment as the designated agent for processing and sending official electronic transcripts on our behalf.
+The PDF transcript that is produced using this service contains the identical information as a paper transcript and can be certified as unaltered by uploading the file to the company’s website.
+Parchment has also been granted the authority to respond to any inquiries regarding the transactions.

 Paper Transcript Ordering

 - Fax – Download and sign a copy of the transcript request form (pdf) and fax it to our office at (217) 206-6620.
 You must use an American Express, Visa, Discover, or MasterCard credit card to pay the fee when faxing in a request.
 Please be sure to include the credit card number, expiration date, security code and billing address on your request.